zjunlp/Low-resource-KEPapers/README.md

 # Low-resource Knowledge Extraction

-The repository is a paper set on low-resource knowledge extraction, which is categorized into three paradigms.
+The repository is a paper set on low-resource knowledge extraction (NER, RE, EE), which is categorized into three paradigms.

 ## Content
 * [1 Exploiting Higher-resource Data](#1-Exploiting-Higher-resource-Data)